Japan, Vietnam agree to boost defense ties, resume flights

 The government has been trying to entice Japanese companies to invest in Vietnam and other Southeast Asian countries to leaven the country's dependence on manufacturing and other businesses in China.

-In August, Vietnam agreed to buy six coast guard patrol boats worth $345 million from Japan to increase its maritime capacity.
-That deal comes amid China’s continuing development and militarization of artificial islands in the contested waters of the South China Sea.
+In August, Vietnam agreed to buy six coast guard patrol boats worth $345 million from Japan.
+The country is seeking to improve its maritime defenses amid China’s continuing development and militarization of artificial islands in contested waters of the South China Sea.

+Progress in talks between the Association of Southeast Asian Nations and China over the disputes appears to be at a standstill.

-Suga’s predecessor Abe also chose Vietnam to be the first country he visited after taking office.
+Suga’s predecessor Abe also chose Vietnam as the first country he visited after taking office.
 Suga is the first foreign head of a state to visit Vietnam since the country closed its borders to contain COVID-19.

 ———